moabukar/bitcoin-k8s/README.md

 # Bitcoin in K8s

 This is a simple example of how to run a Bitcoin node in Kubernetes.

 ## Prerequisites

-* A Kubernetes cluster  (e.g. [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)) with at least 2 CPUs and 4GB of RAM
+* A Kubernetes cluster  (e.g. [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)) with at least 2 CPUs and 4GB of RAM (I think you need wayyy more but double check!)

 ## Setup

-- docker build -t bitcoin:0.25.0 .
+- Docker image built from CI/CD

+### Deploy on K8s

 - kubectl create -f k8s/ss.yml
 - kubectl create -f k8s/svc.yml
 - kubectl create -f k8s/sc.yml